PECOS-packages/PECOS/DEVELOPMENT.md

     ```sh
     deactivate
     ```

+Before pull requests are merged, they must pass linting and the test.

 Note: For the Rust side of the project, you can use `cargo` to run tests, benchmarks, formatting, etc.